 - Risk Management for Red Clause Letter of Credit

 Interest-Free Unsecured Working Capital Finance for the Seller

-The most defining and major benefit of a red clause letter of credit is that the beneficiary i.e. the seller has easy availability of working capital.
+The most defining and major benefit of a red clause letter of credit is that the beneficiary, i.e., the seller has easy availability of working capital.
 If the seller avails a regular means of finance, he may have to pay anywhere between 7% to 15% interest for the financing facility.
-The seller can save on interest expense with red clause letter of credit.
+The seller can save on interest expenses with this letter of credit.

 Advantage to the Buyer

-When the seller saves interest expense on working capital, he can pass on this benefit to the buyer.
-Thus the buyer will have an advantage of lower cost product.
+When the seller saves interest expenses on working capital, he can pass on this benefit to the buyer.
+Thus the buyer will have the advantage of a lower-cost product.
 This is a competitive advantage for the buyer.
 Thus red clause letter of credit creates a win-win situation for both the buyer and the seller.

 Disadvantages in Red Clause Letter of Credit